For the Openhearted (& Frugal) Traveler

 What To Pack

 Take the basics and keep in mind that you’ll want room in your luggage for goodies to take home with you.
-My first visit was 6 weeks and swear I only used a third of what I packed.
-Maui is very casual.
-No shirt, no shoes – no problem!
+Before I moved here I came to stay for a couple months and swear I only used a third of what I packed.
+Unless you’ll be at a high end resort, Maui is very casual.
 If you have a tendency to over-pack , then take out half of what you packed, then take out a little bit more and you will be fine.
 Maui is super chill, not fancy.

 Besides shorts, t-shirts & swimwear consider bringing these: